SillyDev2026/NetStream/README.md

 -- the module so u dont have todo this local Bnum = require('@game/ReplicatedStorage/Bnum') -- formats to BN

-local new = EventBus.Remote() -- dont worry it works
+local new = EventBus.Remote(true) -- dont worry it works

 -- connects the OnServer with decode as in able to read whats recieved or sent